l2lam/CBC-Board-System/README.md

 #### On-deck queue

-4. If there is space on the on-deck queue then notify the next player in waiting queue to select a group to play a game/match
+1. If there is space on the on-deck queue then notify the next player in waiting queue to select a group to play a game/match
-5. Select players from the waiting queue to form a group that is then queued to play in the on-deck queue
+2. Select players from the waiting queue to form a group that is then queued to play in the on-deck queue
-6. Remove groups from the on-deck queue to cancel a game
+3. Remove groups from the on-deck queue to cancel a game
-7. Rearrange the order of groups in the on-deck queue
+4. Rearrange the order of groups in the on-deck queue

 #### Courts

-8. Move the next group in the on-deck queue to the next available court and notify the players in that group
+1. Move the next group in the on-deck queue to the next available court and notify the players in that group
-9. Move the players coming off a court to the end of the waiting queue
+2. Move the players coming off a court to the end of the waiting queue
+3. Reserve courts to prevent regular play on them; for example when there are leaks in the cieling and water is dripping onto the courts or when courts are taken up by climbing walls every January >:(

 #### Challenges